Ammar96399/Ammar96399/README.md

 Here are some of the technologies and tools I’m familiar with:

-- Languages: Golang, Python, Bash, Typescript, Java
+- Languages: Rust, Golang, Python, Bash, Typescript, Java
 - Frameworks & Libraries: Svelte, Node.js, React, SolidJS
 - Deployement: Docker, Kubernetes, Podman